yasindevops/Project104-Roman-numerals-conventor/README.md

 ### At the end of the project, students will be able to;

-- improve coding skills using iterables(dict), operators, for-loop, if statements and functions within Python
+- improve coding skills using iterables(dict), operators, for-loop, if statements and functions within Python.

-- improve web programming skills using HTTP GET/POST methods, template formatting, importing packages within Python Flask Framework
+- improve web programming skills using HTTP GET/POST methods, template formatting, importing packages within Python Flask Framework.

-- improve bash scripting skills using `user data` section in Cloudformation to install and setup web application on EC2 Instance
+- improve bash scripting skills using `user data` section in Cloudformation to install and setup web application on EC2 Instance.

 - configure AWS EC2 Instance and Security Groups.